Fr0sT-Brutal/Articles/git-useful/README.md

 Git useful stuff
 ================

 Here are some customizations, scripts and other stuff which I use with Git.
-OS Windows.
+All examples are for OS Windows but could be adopted for Linux as well.

 Universal fetch
 ---------------

-Being launched from a Git repo directory, script performs fetch from remote no matter it is Git or SVN repo.
+Being launched from a Git repo directory, the script performs fetch from remote no matter it is Git or SVN repo.
 Save the scrit as `gitfetch.bat` and place it to `%Git%\bin` to get access to it from any directory (assuming the `%Git%\bin` is in your PATH).

 ```batch
 :: Universal (Git/SVN) fetch command